 Some of the benefits of OU economics study:

-Our courses are designed to give you the skills valued by employers and cover a broad range of real world topics in economics related to government policy, international trade, and business decision making.
+Our courses are designed to give you the skills valued by employers and cover a broad range of real-world economics topics related to government policy, international trade, and business decision-making.

-Our range of courses in economics can help you start or progress your career as a:
+Our range of economics courses can help you start or progress your career in:

 See our full list of Economics modules